On singular Lagrangian fibrations and applications to symplectic embeddings I: Introduction

 \begin{theorem} There exists an almost toric fibration $f:(P_L,\omega)\to B_{P_L}$, where the region $B_{P_L}$ is bounded by the curve $(\mu,\mathcal{A}(\mu))$, see equation \eqref{eq: bound_lagbi}. \end{theorem}

-\begin{rmk} In a future project we will be using similar ideas to construct a singular Lagrangian fibrations in the higher dimensional Lagrangian bidisks.
-The idea of the proof relies on the construction of singular Lagrangian fibrations as the ones in this note, albeit, the technique for the construction is more involved, since we will not be starting under the assumption of having a $T^{n-1}$-hamiltonian action. \end{rmk}
+\begin{rmk} In a future project, we will use similar ideas to construct singular Lagrangian fibrations on higher-dimensional Lagrangian bidisks.
+The proof relies on constructing singular Lagrangian fibrations like those in this note, though the construction technique is more involved, since we will not start from the assumption of a $T^{n-1}$-Hamiltonian action. \end{rmk}

-From the fibration obtained in Theorem \ref{thm: lagbid}, we can recover the toric domain produced in \cite{ramos2017symplectic} as follows: First, we perform a transferring-the-cut operation on the base diagram.
+From the fibration obtained in Theorem~\ref{thm: lagbid}, we can recover the toric domain produced in \cite{ramos2017symplectic} as follows.
+First, we perform a transferring-the-cut operation on the base diagram.
 This operation changes the branch cut at the node; equivalently, we rotate the branch cut by \(180^\circ\) so that it points in the opposite direction.
 The corresponding integral-affine change of chart is implemented by applying the shear

-to the half-plane defined by $\mu \leq 0$, and then we apply an $SL(2, \mathbb{Z})$ matrix to obtain the desired figure (see Figure \ref{fig:convex_base_lagbi_2}).
+to the half-plane \(\mu \leq 0\).
+After this change of branch cut, we apply an \(SL(2,\mathbb Z)\)-transformation to obtain the desired figure; see Figure~\ref{fig:convex_base_lagbi_2}.
 We then apply a nodal trade at the nodal singularity to obtain the toric domain.

 \begin{rmk} The almost toric fibrations presented in this section fall within the class of semi-toric almost toric fibrations presented in \cite{LeFlochPalmer2024}, for example. \end{rmk}